rizwansoaib/whatsapp-monitor/README.md

  <h3 align="center" >  This code 👨🏻‍💻  is in no way affiliated 🔗 with, authorized ✔️, maintained 🔀, sponsored 👓  or endorsed 👊 by WhatsApp or any of its affiliates or subsidiaries.
 This is an independent and unofficial code 🧑🏻‍💻 Use at your own risk </h3>

 <h2 align="center" > Disclaimer ⚠️ </h2>
-<h3 align="center" >  This software is for educational 🏫 purpose only. 🕵️‍♂️ Keeping eye 👀 on a innocent person 🙇 can make person's life stressful 😞 and don't blackmail to someone 📴 for fun in your life.
+<h3 align="center" >  This software is for educational 🏫 purpose only. 🕵️‍♂️ Keeping eye 👀 on a innocent person 🙇 can make a person's life stressful 😞 and don't blackmail  someone 📴 for fun in your life.
 Give respect 🙏 to privacy of every person 👪 </h3>

 <h3 align="center" > 📨 Sending Annoying Messages 💋 to someone can prevent 📴 the person from contacting you 💔 </h3>